-The late columnist Joseph Sobran was an American patriot because he had the moral and intellectual courage to take the Zionist ideology by the bull and strip the gangsters of their political pedestal.
+The late columnist Joseph Sobran was an American patriot because he had the moral and intellectual courage to take the Zionist ideology bull by the horns and yang the gangsters off their political pedestal.

 Sobran, unlike political prostitutes like Ann Coulter and Dinesh D’Souza who have an incestuous obsession with calling out “The Left” for the bad things that “The Right” are doing, knew that he had to fight.
 And fighting in the culture wars means that you have to specifically and methodically name the people who are actually dragging America and much of the West into a political sinkhole.
 Sobran once wrote:

 “Talking about American politics without mentioning the Jews is a little like talking about the NBA without mentioning the Chicago Bulls.
 Not that the Jews are all-powerful enough; and their power is unique in being off-limits to normal criticism even when it’s highly visible.
 They themselves behave as if their success were a guilty secret, and they panic, and resort to accusations, as soon as the subject is raised.

 “Jewish control of the major media in the media age makes the enforced silence both paradoxical and paralyzing.
 Survival in public life requires that you know all about it, but never refer to it.
 A hypocritical etiquette forces us to pretend that the Jews are powerless victims; and if you don’t respect their victimhood, they’ll destroy you.”

 This is not an anti-Semitic assertion.
 We know by now that Jewish scholars are saying the same thing.
 Sobran again wrote: “An ‘anti-semite’ in actual usage, is less often a man who hates Jews than a man certain Jews hate.
 The word expresses the emotional explosion that occurs in people who simply can’t bear critical discourse about a sacred topic, and who experience criticism as profanation and blasphemy.”